JahyLuky/C/README.md

      - **Singly Linked Lists**: Data structure where each element points to the next element in the sequence.
      - **Dynamic Memory Allocation**: Allocating and deallocating memory for list elements.
      - **Sorting**: Algorithms to rearrange list elements based on specific criteria.

+## License

+This project is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for more details.